 The Hawai'i Office of Environmental Quality Control (OEQC) notifies the public when a Draft EA is available for review in its bimonthly bulletin, the OEQC Environmental Notice.
-Official announcement by the OEQC will initiate a 30-day review and comment period.
+OEQC officially announced the availability of the Draft EA on April 23, 2016, which initiated a 30-day review and comment period that ended on May 23, 2016.
+A total of fifteen comment letters were received during the review period.
+Correspondence is summarized and included at the end of Chapter 7.